pramodhakasturi/CSVUpload/README.md

 **CSV Upload web app**

-   This CSV Upload is a web-based application using NodeJs as a backend, MongoDB as a Database, EJS for the front end, and Bootstrap for Styling.
+   This CSV Upload is a web-based application using NodeJs as a backend, MongoDB as a Database, and EJS for the front end

 Tools Used